First live trade show of 2021 was a success!

 A few health and safety additions that caught our eye:

 - Temperature checks at all entrances.
 Once your temperature was checked, you received a wrist band that showing you passed with normal temperature.
-Each day had a different color band and each day you had to get your temperature checked with a simple temp gun to the forehead, quick and easy.
-We didn’t see anyone turned away with high temperature either before, during or after the show.
+Each day had a different color band and each day you had to get your temperature checked with a simple scan of the forehead.
+Quick and easy!
+We personally didn’t see anyone turned away with high temperature either before, during or after the show.

-- As expected there were many signs to wear your mask.
-We witnessed very little resistance to mask wearing as most people by this stage seem to be used to wearing a mask in public.
+- As expected, there were many signs to wear your mask.
+We witnessed very little resistance to mask wearing as most people by this stage seem to be used to wearing one in public.
 I particularly liked how the show had a number of people simply walking the show floor holding a small round sign reminding people to wear their mask.
 They simply walked by without saying a word.
-Kudos to whoever came up with that approach, its what stands out to me the most.
+Kudos to whoever came up with that approach.
+It’s what stood out to me the most.

-- There were no shortage of hand sanitizing stations at the entrances and throughout the hall.
+- There were no shortages of hand sanitizing stations at the entrances and throughout the hall.

 - There we’re a few very wide main aisles.
 These made it easy to avoid others if you were headed to the front entrance or the back of the show hall to the food concession area.
 Tables were far apart with people dedicated to keeping them clean and sanitized.